 Me and Client, 6 months later

 CLIENT: Hey, thanks for doing more work for me!
 You’re really, really awesome.
 Like, really.
-Like, the best writer and editor I’ve ever seen or heard of.
-You’re like David Sedaris, but with a great rack.
+Like, the best writer I’ve ever seen or heard of.
+You’re like David Sedaris, or Stephen King — but with a great rack.
 I’m kind of surprised you haven’t won a Pulitzer yet, or been asked to pose for Playboy.
-I’m going to nominate you for both tonight, but in the meantime I’m sending you some more money.
+I’ll nominate you for both tonight, but in the meantime I’m sending you some more money.
 Through Chase QuickPay, like before.
 Okay?